Rails-Designer/attractivejs/README.md

     Attractive.js
   </h1>

-  <p>A light-weight library for declarative DOM actions using data attributes.</p>
+  <p>A humble set of declarative HTML actions.
+Extensible when you need more.</p>
 </div>

 Quick example: